 1. Nib Damage

 Many people worry that iron gall ink will aggressively “eat” their nibs.
 Iron gall is more acidic than other inks, which means that, yes, your nib may wear down a bit more quickly than usual.
 Will the wear be dramatic?
-No. It’s very gradual.
+No. It’s gradual.
 If you’re diligent about cleaning ink residue off after every practice session, your nibs will last longer.
 Remember that the everyday wear and tear that you put on your nibs by using them with any ink will invariably sand down a nib’s tip.
 It’s important to always have an extra nib or two on hand so you can switch them out when your current calligraphy nib goes kaput.

 2. Toxicity